katie11mac/website-portfolio/README.md

 # website-portfolio
-Created with the guidance of Michael Linderman through Midd's "Creating a Simple Website Portfolio" Hack-a-Thon workshop, this is a simple website portfolio made through Bootstrap resources.
+Created with the guidance of Michael Linderman through Midd's "Creating a Simple Website Portfolio" Hack-a-Thon workshop, this is my simple website portfolio made through Bootstrap resources.

-In this respitory, the files for the pages of my portfolio website can be found.
-They can be viewed as a website by utilizing the GitHub pages environment feature.
+# How to View
+1) Find the "Environments" section of this page
+2) Click on "github-pages"
+3) Click on "View deployment"